YoonGroupUmich/osc1lite/README.md

 from the latest release:
 https://github.com/YoonGroupUmich/osc1lite/releases/
 ## Mac and Linux
-The OSC1Lite GUI **IS** compatible with Mac and Linux, but has not been tested on these OSes, and thus is not currently supported.
+The OSC1Lite GUI should be compatible with Mac and Linux, but has not been tested on these OSes, and thus is not currently supported.
+We do not provide binary builds for these OSes.
+The GUI can be started by running `./oscgui.py`.
+Dependencies need to be installed first, including OpalKelly SDK and corresponding version of Python, matplotlib, and wxPython.